 The FS (Flight Scoring) program is approved by CIVL.
-It is available free of charge at: http://fs.fai.org
+It is available free of charge at:http://fs.fai.org NaviterSeeYou and CompCheck with PWC formula may be used only with CIVL Bureau approval.

 5.3.3 Nominal Parameters

 The nominal scoring parameters, as defined by "CIVL GAP", are published in the Local Regulations.
 They may be modified during the first Team Leader briefing, prior to the start of the first task.
 They must not be changed after the start of the first task.